nxt-insurance/nxt_schema/README.md

 TODO:
 - Test all methods of all nodes
-- Allow attr_setter that return the node for maybe, type, default and validate
+- Allow attr_setter that return the node for :maybe, :type, :default and :validate
 - Merge errors of array nodes with multiple schemas
-- It's not possible to collect namespace errors while walking the tree
 - Implement maybe
 - Implement optional keys for all nodes
 - Validator Registry